AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilergb.md

 ---
+title: IccProfileRgb
 description: RGB default output color profile.
-Specifies the name of the ICC color profile to be used for RGB response images when no output color space is specified with icc= and for certain RGB color values specified with various Image Rendering commands, such as bgc= and color=.
+Specifies the name of the ICC color profile to be used for RGB response images when no output color space is specified with icc=.
+Also for certain RGB color values specified with various Image Rendering commands, such as bgc= and color=.
 solution: Experience Manager
-title: IccProfileRgb
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 4057e968-24de-41af-9901-a6cb5ed9ea63
 ---
 # IccProfileRgb{#iccprofilergb}

 RGB default output color profile.
-Specifies the name of the ICC color profile to be used for RGB response images when no output color space is specified with icc= and for certain RGB color values specified with various Image Rendering commands, such as bgc= and color=.
+Specifies the name of the ICC color profile to be used for RGB response images when no output color space is specified with `icc=`.
+Also for certain RGB color values specified with various Image Rendering commands, such as `bgc=` and `color=`.

 ## Properties {#section-b4a1bd92e99047479a5036413525a6d9}